ipoom-jeong/gaudi-lab/projects/index.md

 ### **Constructing a Verification Environment for Data Plane Acceleration and Performance Analysis <br> (2015.07 - 2015.12)**

 - Research project at Yonsei University joint with ETRI
-- Developing and verifying optimization techniques for improving data plane acceleration in a virtualized network environment
+- Developing and verifying optimization techniques for data plane acceleration in a virtualized network environment

 {% endcapture %}